misghna/holy-ui/Readme.md

 # Holy: Web UI

 ## Introduction
+Holy is an open-source web application, crafted by a team of volunteer engineers.
+While it's versatile enough to be used for any blog site, its primary design is aimed at serving Churches and Temples.

-Church UI is a basic React app built using (Vite)[https://vitejs.dev/] and (Material-UI)[https://mui.com/material-ui/getting-started/] for fast development.
+Holy UI is a React app built using (Vite)[https://vitejs.dev/] and (Material-UI)[https://mui.com/material-ui/getting-started/] for fast development.
 It uses Bun, an alternative to Node.js, to run your app.
 Here you'll find all the necessary files and instructions to get up and running with this project.

-Note: This version of Church UI utilizes (Material-UI)[https://mui.com/material-ui/getting-started/], a popular React UI library for building fast, scalable, and accessible applications.
+Note: This version of Holy UI utilizes (Material-UI)[https://mui.com/material-ui/getting-started/], a popular React UI library for building fast, scalable, and accessible applications.

 ## Prerequisites
 1. Install Bun on your machine.
 (Node is also fine)